James Gray (British politician): Member of Parliament

-2010 – present

-At the 2010 General Election, Gray once again stood in the constituency of North Wiltshire: he won by a majority of 7,483 votes, winning 25,114 votes and securing 51.6% of the 48,699 who voted.
+At the 2010 General Election, Gray had stood in the constituency of North Wiltshire: he won by a majority of 7,483 votes, winning 25,114 votes and securing 51.6% of the 48,699 who voted.
 The number of votes he received had risen by 1.9% since the last election, whilst support for the Labour Party had fallen by 5.3% in his constituency.

 In the 2010 Parliament he sat on the Procedure Committee, Panel of Chairs and until 2013 the Finance and Services Committee.
 From 2013 onwards he sat on the Defence Committee and Committees on Arms Export Controls.
 In May 2014 he was one of seven unsuccessful candidates for the chairmanship of the House of Commons Defence Select Committee.

 In the previous parliament he served as the Chairman of the All-Party Group for Multiple Sclerosis.
-He was Treasurer of the APPG for Suicide Prevention, a Vice-Chairman of the APPG on Agriculture and Food for Development and a founder and member of the APPGs for Historic Churches and Dairy Farmers.
+He was Treasurer of the APPG for Suicide Prevention, a vice-chairman of the APPG on Agriculture and Food for Development and a founder and member of the APPGs for Historic Churches and Dairy Farmers.
 He was also a member of the all-party groups for Financial Markets and Services, Middle Way (hunting and animal welfare), Minerals, Racing and Bloodstock Industries and Solvent Abuse.
 Gray's stated countries of interest are America, China, Mongolia, Nepal, Sri Lanka and Russia.

 Gray has signed several early day motions, sponsored by Conservative MP David Tredinnick, in support of the continued funding of homeopathy on the NHS.

 Gray campaigned against the closure of RAF Lyneham.
 In January, he hosted a special 1½ hour Westminster Hall debate on the subject of 'The RAF Air Transport Fleet and RAF Lyneham'.
 Following the debate, Gray published a dossier on a number of significant changes in the Air Transport Fleet which should, according to Gray, result in the decision to close RAF Lyneham being reversed.